 A 2010 study published in the Journal of Physical Education & Sport concludes that Surya Namaskar improves muscular endurance and flexibility.

 How to perform the Surya Namaskar yoga asana or pose

-The best time to practice the Sun Salutation is early in the morning when the sun is rising, and the best way is to perform it facing the sun.
-Also, make sure your stomach and bowels are empty.
+The best time to practice the Sun Salutation is early in the morning when the sun is rising.
+The best way is to perform it facing the sun.
+While doing so, make sure your stomach and bowels are empty.

-Also it is important to do perform the exercise regimin as slow as possible for besst results
+Also, it is important to perform the exercise regimen as slow as possible for best results.

 Breathing is at the base for the first step of the Surya Namaskar yoga practice. if you get the rhythm correct in the beginning you will keep up that rhythm during the entire set of this the king of yoga poses.